akopytov/sysbench/README.md

   *command* too, as in that case it would be parsed as a *testname*), then sysbench expects a Lua script to execute on its standard input.

-- *command* is an optional argument that will passed by sysbench to the built-in test or script specified with *testname*. *command* defines the *action* that must be performed by the test.
-The list of available command depends on a particular test.
+- *command* is an optional argument that will be passed by sysbench to the built-in test or script specified with *testname*. *command* defines the *action* that must be performed by the test.
+The list of available commands depends on a particular test.
 Some tests also implement their own custom commands.

   Below is a description of typical test commands and their purpose: